 This is to ensure all areas of Cornwall have the same levels of enforcement for dog fouling.
 This covers all land (with the exception of Forestry Commission Land) in the open air to which the public are entitled access (by payment or not).

-Failing to clean up after your dog has fouled will result in a fixed penalty being issued.
-This is for £100 or prosecution where, if found guilty, you would face a maximum fine of £1000.
+Failing to clean up after your dog has fouled may result in a Fixed Penalty Notice (FPN) of £100 being issued.
+Failure to pay and discharge your liability for the offence will result in prosecution, if found guilty, you would face a maximum fine of £1,000 plus costs.

 We only have a limited number of Dog Welfare and Enforcement Officers in Cornwall.
 However, there are a number of other officers who are able to issue fixed penalties.

 Many of these are not uniformed officers.
 This means that there is a relatively high chance that you will be caught should you not clear up after your dog has fouled.

 It is not an excuse in law that you were not aware of the fact that the dog had fouled.
 You can be held responsible even if you did not see the incident, or if it is witnessed whilst your dog is straying.